novnc/noVNC/README.md

 ### Browser Requirements

-* HTML5 Canvas (with createImageData): Chrome, Firefox 3.6+, iOS
-  Safari, Opera 11+, Internet Explorer 9+, etc.
+* Chrome 8, Firefox 4, Safari 6, Opera 12, IE 11, Edge 12, etc.

-* HTML5 WebSockets and Typed Arrays
+* HTML5 Canvas, WebSockets and Typed Arrays

 * Fast Javascript Engine: this is not strictly a requirement, but without a fast Javascript engine, noVNC might be painfully slow.